jguegant/tech.blog/content/C++/sfinae-introduction.md

 	f(1); // Call f(int i);

-In C++ you also have some sink-hole functions that accept everything: the function templates that accept any kind of parameter (let's say T).
+In C++ you also have some sink-hole functions that accept everything.
+First, function templates accept any kind of parameter (let's say T).
 But the true black-hole of your compiler, the devil variable vacuum, the oblivion of the forgotten types are the [variadic functions](http://en.cppreference.com/w/cpp/utility/variadic).
 Yes, exactly like the horrible C **printf**.

 	:::c++
 	std::string f(...); // Variadic functions are so "untyped" that...